andrewpillar/mgrt/readme.md

 up - performed revision: 1136214245: Create users table
 ```

-This will perform the `-- mgrt: up` directive on each revision we have.
+This will read in the contents of the `up.sql` file on each revision we have, and run it against the database.
 If we try running `mgrt run` again, the revision will not be performed because it was already run once.

 ```